What Are Confined Spaces? Here’s The OSHA Definition

 Understanding the OSHA’s definition of confined spaces and the associated requirements is essential to ensure the health and safety of workers in potentially hazardous environments.
 It is the employer’s responsibility to identify confined spaces and the risks associated with them.

-Additionally, workplaces need to provide OSHA safety training and enroll the employees in courses like OSHA 10-hour construction to equip them the required knowledge about .
+Additionally, workplaces need to provide OSHA safety training and enroll the employees in courses like OSHA 10-hour construction and OSHA 30-hour construction to equip them the required knowledge about .
 These courses provide valuable training to make your work environment more safe and healthy.